-The Directors also considered the Company's cash flow projections and underlying assumptions for the five years to 30 November 2029, and deemed them to be realistic and fair.
+The Board also reviewed the Company's cash flow projections and underlying assumptions for the five years to 30 November 2029 and considered them to be realistic and fair.

-Therefore, after careful consideration of the Company's current position, its future prospects, and taking into account the Board's attitude to risk and its ongoing review of the Company's investment objective and policy, the Board has a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the course of the five years ending 30 November 2029.
+Based on the Company's processes for monitoring income and expenses, share price discount, ongoing review of the investment objective and policy, asset allocation, sector weightings and portfolio risk profile, the Board has concluded that there is a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the five years ending 30 November 2029.